Smithay/book/src/client/general/registry.md

 the server to clients are each represented by modules, that are called "globals" in the Wayland jargon.

-A global is a blueprint advertized by the Wayland server to its clients, that the client can instanciate into a Wayland protocol object, which will expose the appropriate requests and events for interacting with the capability they represent.
+A global is a blueprint advertised by the Wayland server to its clients, that the client can instantiate into a Wayland protocol object, which will expose the appropriate requests and events for interacting with the capability they represent.
-This process of advertizing and instanciating is done with an other special protocol object: the registry.
+This process of advertising and instantiating is done with another special protocol object: the registry.

 ## The registry